sdemyanov/ConvNet/README.md

 - The "cnnexamples.m" file requires "mnist_uint8.mat" file to be performed.
 You can get it from [Matlab Central File Exchange](http://www.mathworks.com.au/matlabcentral/fileexchange/38310-deep-learning-toolbox/content/rasmusbergpalm-DeepLearnToolbox-45ef96c/data/mnist_uint8.mat), just download it and save in ./data folder.

-- Uncertainty comes not only from weights but also from batch shuffling.
-Therefore, when weights are passed to the cnntrain function, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
+- Uncertainty comes not only from weights and the input data order.
 Another source of uncertainity is the dropout matrix.
 Therefore if want to get repeatable resutls, you need to setup all dropout rates to 0.

 SOME COMMENTS